Top 10 Underestimated Supports for Thrasios/Kydele Commander Decks

 While Time Warp doesn't specifically play off your commanders' abilities, it's powerful enough to deserve a slot in nearly any blue deck.
 Five mana means you can afford it the round after playing four-cost Kydele, and you simply take an extra turn.

 This gives you an extra draw, extra land play, chance to activate planeswalker abilities, and more—bonus points if you run sorcery-empowered cards like "Talrand, Sky Summoner."
-If you want more spells with the same effect, try "Capture of Jingzhou" and "Temporal Manipulation," but I'll warn you they cost a pretty penny.
+If you want more spells with the same effect, try "Capture of Jingzhou" and "Temporal Manipulation," but I'll warn you that they cost a pretty penny.

 9. Jace, Unraveler of Secrets